godotengine/godot-docs/content/3d/making_trees.rst

 Improving the Shader:
 ----------------------

 There are many more resources on how to do this you can read.
-Now that you know the basics, a recommended read is the chapter from GPU Gems3 about how Crysis does this:
+Now that you know the basics, a recommended read is the chapter from GPU Gems3 about how Crysis does this
+(focus mostly on the sway code, as many other techniques shown there are obsolete):

 https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch16.html